ThomasTJdev/WMD/README.md

 * Split updatetools into local tools vs git
 * When adding modules strip <> to ensuring XML format
 * Change behavior of install and update tools
+* Add invoke option inside all modules
+* All modules - change options to Options

 #### core/tools.py
 * Do a run through config.ini and extract names for the updatecommand instead of DRY in two functions